ibalampanis/sustainable-living/CODE_OF_CONDUCT.md

 - Harassment of any kind MUST be excluded
 - Ironic and sarcastic judgement is definitely unwanted
 - Obscure and unclear statements lead to misconception, so stay away from them
+- Underestimating requirements leads to lack of control and project failure
+- Do not deviate from the project's scope

 ```